HunterGhost27/Stats-Configurator/Documentation/Examples.md

 # Example Configurations

 Here are a few examples to show you what's possible using the **Stats-Configurator**.
 This list is by no means exhaustive, and you can do a whole lot more.
 Read the [extensive-documentation](Extensive-Documentation.md) to get into the nitty-gritty.
-If you're ever unsure about anything you can always check out the [reference sheets](Extensive-Documentation.md#References).
+If you're ever unsure about anything, you can always check out the [reference sheets](Extensive-Documentation.md#References).
 Experiment with these examples, use your imagination and creativity, and don't forget to share your awesome configs with everyone.

 ---